எழுதும்

 Next morning, the ordinary world resumed — classes, shared corridors, casual laughter.
 Yet in every glance, every brush of shoulders passing between them, the echo of last night’s music lingered, unspoken but undeniable.

+It had just started to drizzle.
 And the first time she saw him wear it, the white shirt, on stage — a mic in his hand, the lights falling sharp across his face.
 Somehow it felt as though her small, trembling gift had followed him there, carried into the glow without him even knowing.
+She remembered that day by a smell, a color, a weather..
+Petrichor (the smell of rain, a distinct earthy, fresh scent) white and drizzling..

 The hall was thick with silence, a thousand eyes fastened on him, their gaze pressing like weight on his shoulders.
 Yet his own eyes were elsewhere — not scattered across the crowd, not lost in the lights.
 They were carved into one single point, etched on her, as if she alone carried the rhythm he sought.
 For everyone else, it was a performance.
 For him, it was a dialogue between his music and her presence.